FPRI BMB Russia: Do we know what we are dealing with?

 While the government is still publishing data releases, our ability to understand what is really going on in Russia seems to diminish by the day.
 The new censorship laws have all but eliminated independent domestic journalism, and forced almost all foreign journalists to leave the country.
 Increasingly, people trying to understand Russia must fall back on reporting and interviews conducted at a distance, while trying to parse official and semi-official media and a flood of information through Telegram channels of varying levels of reliability.

 Amid the horror of Russian atrocities in Ukraine, the US, EU and UK still need to think carefully before they sever the few remaining channels for gathering information about Russia’s internal development.
 More than ever, we need an accurate picture of Russia’s politics and economy.
 For example, diplomats should be expelled when they pose a risk to national security.
 But doing so for symbolic reasons only means that Western states lose an equivalent number of eyes and ears in Moscow.
-Likewise, the UK’s decision to withdraw the broadcasting license of RT, a station with a tiny audience footprint in the UK, will only make it harder for British journalists to operate in Russia.
+Likewise, the UK’s decision to withdraw the broadcasting licence of RT, a station with a tiny audience footprint in the UK, will only make it harder for British journalists to operate in Russia.
 Similar considerations apply to academic exchanges.

 Russia’s strategic blunders in this war are the product of a closed political system relying on a distorted view of Ukraine that was not subject to external challenge.
 Western states shouldn’t allow themselves to fall into the same trap with regard to Russia.